Aurigny: Criticism

 On 9 June 2017, Aurigny withdrew Alderney's medevac service outside of normal hours, meaning the island's residents could only be transferred to hospital during working hours.
 Outside of normal hours, medical transfers became the responsibility of the Royal National Lifeboat Institution.
-The airline blamed a lack of staff, and The States of Guernsey said it was trying to work with Aurigny to address the issue.
+The airline blamed a lack of staff.
+The States of Guernsey said it was trying to work with Aurigny to address the issue.

-In February 2020, the President of the States of Alderney William Tate told a meeting of the UK Parliament's All-Parliamentary Channel Islands Group, "We have an airline which is state-owned and operated by Aurigny.
+In February 2020, William Tate, President of the States of Alderney, addressed a meeting of the UK Parliament's All-Parliamentary Channel Islands Group, speaking against the possibility that Aurigny would terminate its direct service between Alderney and the UK mainland.
+He stated, "We have an airline which is state-owned and operated by Aurigny.
 It was started in Alderney 51 years ago and, without going into all the whys and wherefores, that service is unlikely to be provided in the future in the same way that it has been historically.
 So we’re going to be faced with a reduction in our capacity which will seriously damage our economic prospects.
 Half of the seats on the Southampton to Alderney service are filled by tourists.
 That service could well end.
 And anyone wishing to visit Alderney will have to visit via Guernsey.
 That’s a massive disincentive economically."

-In April 2022 during the Easter holiday season, several circumstances caused the Alderney service to be cancelled for at least two days.
-It was stated that one Dornier was out of action for routine maintenance and the second out of action as a part of the aircraft broke: which according to Aurigny had never occurred before.
-There was a strong backlash from those who were booked on for the flights affected.
-Many were transferred by ferry to and from Guernsey.
-Alex Snowdon, an Alderney deputy, blamed the two plane system for this occurrence, saying "It is essential that new options are looked at and assessed because we cannot be served with just two small planes.
-Whether that be an increase in small planes, a different type of small planes or the Aurigny strategy over a longer runway, using the ATR which would give increased capacity."
-Aurigny said: "The Dornier are the correct aircraft for the route at this time."
+In March 2026, Alderney's Policy & Finance Committee (P&F) raised concerns to Guernsey's States' Trading Supervisory Board (STSB) following a period of flight disruption linked to technical issues, poor weather conditions and training complications.
+Since the latter months of 2025, Aurigny's Dornier 228NG fleet had been replaced by DHC-6 Twin Otter aircraft under a partnership with Isles of Scilly Skybus.
+In response, Deputy Mark Helyar, President of the STSB, argued that services had improved "by any reasonable measure" and that it was a “breach of protocol” for the P&F to contact the STSB.
+Following this exchange, 200 protestors gathered at Alderney Airport on 22 March 2026 in response to a series of cancellations made by Aurigny following staff sickness and low crew numbers at Skybus.
+Aurigny CEO Nico Bezuidenhout spoke directly to the protesters, apologising for the disruption.

 Destinations

 Destinations

-As of October 2024, Aurigny serves the following destinations:
+As of May 2026, Aurigny serves the following destinations: